Capital punishment in the United States: Exonerated Five

 The systemic issue of biased investigation conduct is also seen in the Exonerated Five case.
-The Exonerated Five are made up of four black boys, Kevin Richardson, Antron McCray, Yusef Salaam, and Korey Wise.
+The Exonerated Five is made up of one Latino boy, Raymond Santana, and four black youths, Kevin Richardson, Antron McCray, Yusef Salaam, and Korey Wise.
 They are formerly known as the Central Park Five and the Jogger Case.
 The boys received mixed convictions for assault, robbery, riot, rape, sexual abuse, and attempted murder of a white woman in 1990.

-The boys faced intense, un-recorded interrogations for at least seven hours in the absence of legal counsel with video confessions following, beside Salaam.
+The boys faced intense, un-recorded interrogations for at least seven hours in the absence of legal counsel, with video confessions following, beside Salaam.
 Wise additionally had no parent present during questioning and confessing.
-The five boys later pleaded not guilty and recanted their statements because they were produced under intimidation.
+The five youths later pleaded not guilty and recanted their statements because they were produced under intimidation.
 Despite no DNA evidence linking any of the boys to the crime scene, they were sentenced to 5 to 15 years.
-After 12 years, the sole perpetrator Matias Reyes, confessed to the crime while providing a DNA match to the only DNA selection found at the scene.
+After 12 years, the sole perpetrator, Matias Reyes, confessed to the crime while providing a DNA match to the only DNA selection found at the scene.
 Their false confessions were recognized for inconsistencies and their convictions were vacated in December 2002.
-They later sued the state and the city for reparations and received about $44 million in a settlement.
+They later sued the state and the city for reparations and received approximately $44 million in a settlement.

-During the 1990 trial, former president Donald Trump (a real-estate character at the time) bought full-page ads voicing his reaction to the Central Park case.
+During the 1990 trial, Donald Trump (still a minor celebrity at the time) bought full-page ads voicing his reaction to the Central Park case.
 In the ad, Donald Trump says the following:

-“I want to hate these muggers and murderers.
+"I want to hate these muggers and murderers.
 They should be forced to suffer and, when they kill, they should be executed for their crimes.
-They must serve as examples so that others will think long and hard before committing a crime or an act of violence.”
+They must serve as examples so that others will think long and hard before committing a crime or an act of violence."

-The boys were ranging from the ages of 14–16 years when the ad was released.
+The youths ranged from the ages of 14–16 years when the ad was released.
 In an archival interview with Larry King, Trump feels his belief is a common feeling because he received 15,000 letters of praise following the ad.
-In retrospect, Salaam reflects in an 2021 interview with PBS MetroFocus, saying:
+In retrospect, Salaam reflects in a 2021 interview with PBS MetroFocus, saying:

-“I look at what Donald Trump as being the nails that sealed us in the coffin.
+"I look at what Donald Trump as being the nails that sealed us in the coffin.
 And then what happened after that, they published our names, our addresses, and phone numbers in the New York City newspapers.
-When you think about Donald Trump’s ad, it was a whisper into society to have someone come to our homes to drag us from our beds, and to do to us what they had done to Emmett Till.”
+When you think about Donald Trump’s ad, it was a whisper into society to have someone come to our homes to drag us from our beds, and to do to us what they had done to Emmett Till."

-Because the boys were minors, their identities were supposed to remain confidential.
+Because the youths were minors, their identities were supposed to remain confidential.
 Salaam shares that his family received an insurgence of death threats following Trump's advertisement, culminating in a climate of aggressive hate.
 A Central Park Five representative comments that Trump's ad influenced public opinion, possibly further tainting the impartiality of potential jurors "who [already], had a natural affinity for the victim."

-As of 2019, Donald Trump has refused to apologize and retract his statements despite the exoneration of the men.
+As of 2024, Donald Trump has refused to apologize and retract his statements despite the exoneration of the men.